How to Build a Software for an Accounting Company

 Monitoring can include registering all log-ins as well as identifying new and old ones.
 Plus, you can record actions performed on certain data.
 That can be exporting, changing, transferring, etc.

 This way, you can easily track where a breach or data leak comes from if such occurs.
 What’s also great is that you can spot the primary reason for the issue and eliminate it as well as prevent the same problem from happening again by strengthening the weak point.

 You can additionally audit your software so that it’ll be fully tailored to standards that regulations you comply with provide.
-You could also research the regulations for updates so that you stay up-to-date with cybersecurity and privacy policies.
+You could also research the regulations for updates so you stay up-to-date with cybersecurity and privacy policies.

-As a part of auditing, you can make up a set of criteria that you’ll use to evaluate your software’s security once in a while.
+As a part of auditing, you can make up a set of criteria that you’ll use to evaluate your software’s security every once in a while.